EMA1970/commandLineREADME/README.md

   ## Usage

   To generate a quality readme by using node in visual editor.
-Download the modules listed by entering the following commands in terminal npm i fs-js npm i inquirer npm i markdown npm i path
+Download the modules listed by entering the following commands in terminal
+  'npm i fs-js'
+  'npm i inquirer'
+  'npm i markdown'
+  'npm i path'

   ## Contributing
   N/A